 Biogenic CO2 and accounting concepts

 Biogenic carbon dioxide (CO2) emissions come from the combustion or decomposition of biomass - plant or animal material.
-The most relevant source of biogenic CO2 for many organisations is the combustion of biofuels such as biodiesel and ethanol.
+The most relevant source of biogenic CO2 for many organizations is the combustion of biofuels such as biodiesel and ethanol.

-The Greenhouse Gas Protocol (GHGP) and reporting regulations and standards including the Corporate Sustainability Reporting Directive (CSRD) / European Sustainability Reporting Standards (ESRS), require organisations to disclose biogenic emissions separately (often called ”outside of scopes”).
+The Greenhouse Gas Protocol (GHGP) and reporting regulations and standards including the Corporate Sustainability Reporting Directive (CSRD) / European Sustainability Reporting Standards (ESRS), require organizations to disclose biogenic emissions separately (often called ”outside of scopes”).
 However, as with many disclosures, this is only needed if the disclosure is relevant to (would affect the decision of) stakeholders (opens in a new tab).

 Biogenic emissions are only likely to be relevant if the company burns a lot of biofuels or agriculture / land-use change forms a large part of its supply chain.
 Even if biogenic emissions are not relevant for mandatory corporate reporting they may still be relevant for internal reporting purposes or for reporting against the Global Reporting Index (GRI).